WISCONSIN CHINA INITIATIVE

-Recognizing the importance of China to the economic and political future of Wisconsin and the United States, the Division of International Studies in 2007 convened a group of faculty, alumni, and leaders in business and government to form the Wisconsin China Initiative.
-The goals of the WCI are to:
+Recognizing the importance of China to the economic and political future of Wisconsin and the United States, the Division of International Studies in 2007 convened a group of faculty, alumni, and leaders in business and government to form the Wisconsin China Initiative, now known as the Wisconsin China Resource.
+The goals of the program are to:

 - Build an effective platform for UW engagement with the China region